gorango/flowcraft/README.md

 - **Cancellation Support**: Gracefully abort running workflows using standard `AbortController`s.
 - **Pluggable Logging**: Observe and debug workflows with a standard `Logger` interface.
 Use the built-in console logger or bring your own (e.g., Pino, Winston).
 - **Dynamic Graph Engine**: Define complex, graph-based workflows as simple JSON files.
 The engine dynamically builds and executes them, supporting parallel fan-in/fan-out, conditional branching, and sub-workflows.
+- **Fluent & Functional API**: chainable API on the `Node` class, allows composition and transformation of data with elegant, readable code:
+  - `.map(fn)`: Transform the output of a node.
+  - `.filter(predicate)`: Conditionally proceed based on a node's output.
+  - `.tap(fn)`: Perform a side-effect without changing the output.
+  - `.toContext(key)`: Store a node's result in the context.

 ## Installation